tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.18.1 =
+* Fixed a display bug with overlapping images in IsotopeJS grids

 = 1.18.0 =
 * Added taxonomy drop-down filters to the reviews admin column
 * Currently reading widget now resets values when 'Finished' is checked